ksmin23/my-aws-cdk-examples/glue/streaming-etl/sink-to-iceberg/README.md

        pyspark.sql.utils.AnalysisException: Complete output mode not supported when there are no streaming aggregations on streaming DataFrame/Datasets;
        </pre>
  * (10) [Apache Iceberg - Maintenance for streaming tables (v0.14.0)](https://iceberg.apache.org/docs/0.14.0/spark-structured-streaming/#maintenance-for-streaming-tables)
+ * (11) [awsglue python package](https://github.com/awslabs/aws-glue-libs): The awsglue Python package contains the Python portion of the AWS Glue library.
+This library extends PySpark to support serverless ETL on AWS.

 Enjoy!